MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: MaskControl

-\textbf{Generative Masking Training with Consistency Feedback.} The conditioned masked transformer is trained to learn the conditional distribution $p_{\theta}\left(x_i \mid X_{\overline{\mathbf{M}}}, W, S\right)$ by reconstructing the masked motion tokens, conditioned on the unmasked tokens $X_{\overline{\mathbf{M}}}$, text prompt (W), and spatial control signal (S).
-The spatial control condition is a sequence of joint control signals $S = [s_1, s_2,...,s_T ]$ with $s_i \in \mathbb{R}^{22\times3}$.
-Each control signal $s_i$ specifies the targeted 3D coordinates of the joints to be controlled, among the total 22 joints, while joints that are not controlled are zeroed out.
-Since the semantics of the generated motion are primarily influenced by the textual description, to guarantee the controllability of spatial signals, we extract the spatial control signals from the generated motion sequence and directly optimize the consistency loss between input control signals and those extracted from the output.
-This consistency training not only enhances controllability but also addresses a unique challenge in controllable motion generation.
-In the image domain, spatial control signals can be directly applied, and uncontrolled regions are simply zeroed out.
-However, for motion control, zero-valued 3D joint coordinates may either indicate that a joint should be controlled, with its target position at the origin in Euclidean space, or that the joint is uncontrolled.
-Consistency training explicitly guides the model on which joints are controlled and which are not, effectively resolving this ambiguity.
+\textbf{Joint Control Signal.} The conditioned masked transformer is trained to learn the conditional distribution $p_{\theta}\left(x_k \mid X, X_{\overline{\mathbf{M}}}, W, S\right)$ by reconstructing the masked motion tokens $X_{\overline{\mathbf{M}}}$, conditioned on the unmasked tokens $X$, text prompt W, and joint control signals S. The joint control condition is a sequence of joint control signals $S = [s_1, s_2,...,s_F ]$ with $s_i \in \mathbb{R}^{j\times3}$.
+Each control signal $s_i$ specifies the targeted 3D coordinates of the joints to be controlled, among the total $j$ joints, while joints that are not controlled are zeroed out.
+Since the semantics of the generated motion are primarily influenced by the textual description, to guarantee the controllability of joint control signals, we extract the joint control signals from the generated motion sequence and directly optimize the consistency loss between input control signals and those extracted from the output.
+Note that zero-valued in 3D joint coordinates can be ambiguous.
+Please refer to Sec. \ref{sec:challenges_motioncontrol} for more details.

-\textbf{Training-time Differential Sampling.} While consistency training offers significant benefits, integrating consistency loss into the training of generative masked models presents a challenge: the need to convert motion tokens in the latent space into motion representations in Euclidean space.
-This conversion requires sampling from the categorical distribution of motion tokens during training, a process that is inherently non-differentiable.
-To address this, we leverage the straight-through Gumbel-Softmax technique \citep{gumbelsoftmax}.
-This approach performs categorical sampling during the forward pass and approximates the categorical distribution with differentiable sampling using the continuous Gumbel-Softmax distribution during the backward pass, i.e.,